vidarandrebo/ImageResizer/README.md

 ### Output:
-Files will be stored as a copy with the new size appended to the name.
+Files will be stored as a copy with the new size appended to the filename.